 1) The Company has not imported any technology during the financial year.

-3) The Company has successfully adapted customer's designs for new types of cableshalogen lamps and also other products.
+3) The Company has successfully adopted customer's designs for new types of cables halogen lamps and also other products.

 FOREIGN EXCHANGE EARNINGS AND OUTFLOW: